vinodkumarhs1962/skinspire_V2/Project_docs/Core Business process Implementation/core services functionality implemented.md

 ## Overview

-This document describes the functionality implemented across multiple services in the SkinSpire Hospital Management System, with a focus on the integration between the billing, inventory, and general ledger (GL) services.
+This document describes the functionality implemented across multiple services in the Skinspire Hospital Management System, with a focus on the integration between the billing, inventory, and general ledger (GL) services.
 The implementation follows best practices for service integration while maintaining backward compatibility with existing code.

 ## 1. Billing and Inventory Integration